 What is sexual harassment in the workplace?

+Sexual harassment involves conduct of a sexual nature that is unwelcome and that negatively affects the work environment or leads to negative job related consequences.
 Most victims of sexual harassment are women, but persons of all gender identities and sexual orientations can be affected.
 Sexual harassment can occur between individuals of different genders or between individuals of the same gender.

 We tend to associate sexual harassment with physical and overtly sexual conduct.
 However, sexual harassment may be psychological and can be subtle.
 It can take many forms, including:

-- unwanted touching
+- Unwanted touching

-- showing sexual pictures or images
+- Showing sexual pictures

-- being verbally abusive to someone because of gender
+- Being verbally abusive because of gender

 Inappropriate sexual behaviour often develops over time but a single event may, depending on the particular context, be sufficient to constitute sexual harassment.